IRS Tells Couple Tithes to Church Not Tax Deductible

 Our Bookkeeping Service provides you with the necessary tools to assist you in keeping track of your church’s finances and giving statements.
 Through our Bookkeeping Service, you will have your own personal bookkeeper, monthly reports, a subscription to Kingdom Steward, and a CPA to complete your compilation documents.

-If you have questions regarding your church’s finances or this invaluable service, call our office today at 877-494-4655.
+If you have questions regarding your church’s finances, call our office today at 877-494-4655.
 One of our knowledgeable staff members will be happy to answer your questions.

 Get Your Church’s Finances In Order Today!Click Here